“Don’t worry about being successful but work toward being significant and the success will naturally follow”, by Oprah Winfrey.

 Conclusion

-Thus, hereby it can be concluded that if you want lean transformation and management as well in your organization, you should properly coach, mentor and, train your employees as it will not only help your organization to grow, but it would also help the employees to develop themselves and their personality.
-As if these steps are conducted efficiently, then it will provide a way for employees to connect, learn, and grow within their organization.
+Thus, hereby we can conclude that if you want lean transformation and management as well in your organization.
+Then you should properly coach, mentor, and, train your employees as it will not only help your organization to grow.
+But it would also help the employees to develop themselves and their personality.
+If we conduct these steps efficiently, then it will provide a way for employees to connect, learn, and grow within their organization.
 Coaching, mentoring, and training also serve as learning tools that can lead to the empowerment of your employees.